coleenquadros/configuration/docs/app-sre/design-docs/trigger-tests-following-ocm-addons-upgrade.md

 ## Proposal

-The condition to trigger the tests in that all Service/Management clusters in an environment (integration / stage) have been upgraded to a new ACM Addon version.
+The condition to trigger the tests is that all Service/Management clusters in an environment (integration / stage) have been upgraded to a new ACM Addon version.
 All such clusters are within a single OCM organization.

-Once all clusters within an OCM organization have been upgraded, we should trigger a specified job in Jenkins.
+Once all clusters within an OCM organization with this Addon installed have been upgraded, we should trigger a specified job in Jenkins.

 The proposed schema to support this effort is: https://github.com/app-sre/qontract-schemas/pull/363